 Neo wakes in a world of all white.
 He is in the Construct, a "loading platform" that Morpheus and his team use to prepare newly freed humans to deal with the Matrix world.
-Gone are the sockets in Neo's arms and neck.
-He has hair again.
+Gone are the sockets in Neo's arms and neck and his hair is grown in.
 Morpheus tells him that what he is experiencing of himself is the "residual self image, the mental projection of your digital self" and bids him to sit while he explains the truth.
 "This," he says, showing an image of a modern city, "is the world that you know."
 A thing that really exists "only as part of a neural, interactive simulation that we call the Matrix."

 Morpheus then shows Neo the world as it truly exists today, a scarred, desolate emptiness with charred, abandoned buildings, black earth, and a shrouded sky.

 Morpheus goes on to say that "at some point in the early 21st century all of mankind was united in celebration as we gave birth" to artificial intelligence, a "singular consciousness that birthed an entire race of machines."